-• Visit the Priddy Library to learn more about their workshops.
+• Encourage them to visit the Priddy Library to learn more about their workshops.

 Personal Well-Being - Enhancing self-awareness by developing a better understanding of personal motivations, emotions, and behaviors.
 Engaging in the continual enhancement of one's physical, mental, and emotional health.
 Cultivate and foster habits of well-being to increase focus, productivity, and impact.